ConcordUSA/engineering-core-values/Azure-Servies/Azurefundamentals/README.md

 ## Virtual Machine Images

 1. Inside of Microsoft Azure you have Azure marketplace images and with these are a collection of prepackaged applications or services provided by Microsoft and other third parties for you to consume.
-2. Most commomly we will see opertaing systems like Windows Server, Windows 7/8 images to deploy on virtual machines inside of Azure and also we have RedHat Linux, Ubuntu Linux and many available as a virtual machine marketplace image.
+2. Most commonly we will see opertaing systems like Windows Server, Windows 7/8 images to deploy on virtual machines inside of Azure and also we have RedHat Linux, Ubuntu Linux and many available as a virtual machine marketplace image.
 3. In addition to operating system we also have application infrastructure here we have third party networking components like net scaler from Citrix or VPN.
 4. Finally we have custom images and this allows you to pacakge applications and settings into the virtual machine image that could be used as a base image for deployment of additional virtual machines inside of Azure for you.